Hip Fracture Surgery: Recovering at Home

 When to call your healthcare provider

-Call your surgeon or doctor right away if you have any of the following:
+Call your surgeon or healthcare provider right away if you have any of the following:

 Hip pain gets worse